Cro Release History

 Add Cro::HTTP::Middleware module, with a range of roles to simplify the implementation of middleware.
 These include

-(for request middleware that may wish to send an early response) andRequestResponse
+Conditional(for request middleware that may wish to send an early response) andRequestResponse(for middleware interested in both requests and responses).Support

-blocks taking a block argument for writing simple inline middleware, together with support forbefore
+beforeandafterinrouteblocks taking a block argument for writing simple inline middleware, together with support forbeforemiddleware to itself produce a responsePass named arguments to the

-route in Cro::HTTP::RouterFix Cro::HTTP::Client handling of the
+/route in Cro::HTTP::RouterFix Cro::HTTP::Client handling of the

-flag on cookiesAdd the
+http-onlyflag on cookiesAdd the

 Support creation of inter-service links when stubbing a service in the Cro web tool